 All opioid-based pain medication should be taken with caution and only as prescribed.
 They are proven to be highly addictive and in some cases, deadly.
 They also cause constipation after gastric sleeve.

 What Over-the-Counter Pain Medications Can I Take After Gastric Sleeve Surgery?

-Pain relievers that are Acetaminophen-based such as Tylenol and other over-the-counter pain relievers can be approved for bariatric surgery patients.
+Acetaminophen-based pain relievers, such as Tylenol and other over-the-counter pain relievers, can be approved for bariatric surgery patients.
 These can commonly be combined with opioids to aid in the relief of discomfort.

 What Pain Medications Should I AVOID One Month After Gastric Sleeve?

 Your body needs at least one month of healing, so you’ll be expected to avoid NSAID pain relievers up until that time.
 Once you make it to one month after gastric sleeve surgery, you are allowed to use NSAID pain relievers again as well if you still notice any pain or discomfort.